ZeHongHe/temperature-control-c51/README.md

 # temperature-control-c51
-a temperature control system build on
+a temperature control system build on C51 platform.